 Related Reading: Easy Dessert Dips for All Your Summer Barbecues

-Want to serve individual desserts that still combine a patriotic color scheme and very low effort?
-These charming trifles are just the thing.
-Simply cube angel food cake, whip some cream (a cinch with a stand mixer), and put them together with fresh strawberries and blueberries; you can knock the components out ahead of time, but wait to assemble them until you’re ready to serve.
+These individual desserts boast a patriotic color scheme but are also good with any ripe fruit you find at the farmers’ market.
+Simply cube angel food cake, whip some cream (a cinch with a stand mixer), and put them together with fresh berries or stone fruit; you can knock the components out ahead of time, but wait to assemble them until you’re ready to serve.
 And feel free to skip the strawberry stars, but they are a superb finishing touch.
 Get the Red, White, and Blue Trifle recipe.

 Great for making bento, decorating desserts, and more.

-Rice Krispie treats are easy, classic, crowd-pleasing, and infinitely adaptable—for the 4th, try a red-white-and-blue version, or if you can’t quit cacao, try these Chocolate Peanut Butter Kit Kat Crunch Bars (yes, they are as amazing as they look/sound).
+Rice Krispie treats are easy, classic, crowd-pleasing, and infinitely adaptable (these Chocolate Peanut Butter Kit Kat Crunch Bars are a personal favorite that are as amazing as they look/sound).
 But since it is summer and that means eating as much ice cream as possible, why not combine the two desserts into an easy yet impressive ice cream cake?
 Genius, and the flavor combo possibilities are vast.
 Get our Chocolate Rice Krispies Ice Cream Cake recipe.

 S’mores themselves are a perfectly pleasant no-bake dessert, but if you’re looking for something you can make ahead for a group and that is cold and creamy, this terrine layers vanilla ice cream, fudge sauce, graham crackers, and toasted marshmallows for a frozen take on a summer staple.
 Get the S’mores Icebox Cake recipe.